 Beautiful tiles are pleasing to the eye, provided that they are well cleaned from construction dirt.
 Many times we encounter a situation in which the investor reports a problem with bringing the surface of the tiles to the expected appearance.
 Unfortunately, in the conditions of the construction site, it is often difficult to completely avoid dirt.
 Most often these are residues from tile adhesives, grouts, gypsum, concrete, primers or other construction chemicals.
 We must remember that for the removal of these soils, manufacturers often provide special preparations, especially for epoxy-based agents.
 Leaving them on the surface for too long can result in permanent discoloration or staining of the structure, sometimes impossible to remove.
 Remember that the tiler’s work ends when the finished, CLEAN surface is handed over ready for use.
 Situations in which the investor relieves the contractor of this duty and leaves the cleaning for later make proper, detailed acceptance of the tiling work impossible.

 Most often this ends in a panicked search for a solution because water with cleaning fluid is definitely not enough for professional construction chemicals.
 Unfortunately, the situation is not always salvageable.
-In addition, after cleaning the surface, damage become apparent, who will be responsible for it in such a situation?
+In addition, after cleaning the surface, damage may become apparent, who will be responsible for it in such a situation?

 Expectations versus reality.
 Often a point of contention and a cause of conflict between investor and contractor.
 What does it result from?
-Most often due to the lack of a detailed or its complete absence and implementation based on the investor’s description and vision.
+Most often due to the lack of a detailed design or its complete absence and implementation based on the investor’s description and vision.
 Nowadays, most customers choose to purchase a design, space arrangement or visualization of the bathroom from an architect or at the point of purchase of tiles.
 While each of these products is an aid to the execution of the bathroom, there are colossal differences between them that the customer is often unaware of, and having a visualization prepared based on estimated dimensions will claim that it is a detailed design.
 For a detailed design to be called such, it must include all the elements and leave no room for interpretation at any point.
 Most often, it is prepared based on actual measurements from nature, taking into account the distribution of tiles, the thickness of plaster and the use of specific equipment.
 It should specify the execution of corners, layout and width of joints.
 Problems arise when one party tries to interfere with the finished project, and to avoid them it is worth taking the time before starting to consult with the designer and contractor.

 Aesthetic problems are often the result of the contractor’s lack of skill combined with a complete lack of investor supervision.
 More than once one sees a wrong solution laced with the comment “it couldn’t have been done otherwise.”
 To avoid this, the investor must be proactive on the construction site and, in some critical situations, thank the existing team and look for a new one.